How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

 This may be the weirdest app of the bunch, because this is how I use it:

-That’s me, in my “meditation chair” in my office (which is just a regular chair, but that’s where I meditate), wearing an electronic brain sensing headband called a Muse. (affiliate link – I earn a commission)
+That’s me, in my “meditation chair” in my office (which is just a regular chair, but that’s where I meditate), wearing an electronic brain sensing headband called a Muse.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 (And yes, I took a selfie with my eyes closed, lol.)